Table of contents

 - A significant procedural error occurred that reasonably may have impacted the outcome.

-- Newly discovered information exists which is sufficient to alter a decision and which by due diligence could not have been discovered in time for the hearing.
-A summary of the new evidence and its potential impact must be included.
+- New information exists which was unavailable to the student submitting the appeal request at the time of the hearing and which would have likely affected the decision outcome.
+A summary of the new evidence and its potential impact must be included in the appeal request.
 Deliberate omission of information by an appealing party is not sufficient grounds for appeal.

 The Dean of Campus Life or designee will determine the most appropriate person/group to serve as the appellate body from the list below: